Enderlogic/Markov-Blanket-based-Feature-Selection/README.md

 # Markov Blanket-based Feature Selection

-This is an example code to demonstrate a Markov Blanket-based Feature Selection (MBFS) algorithm for imputation.
-We incorporate this idea with the MissForest imputation algorithm.
+This is an example code for this ICLR [paper] (https://openreview.net/pdf?id=GrpU6dxFmMN) in which we proposed a feature selection algorithm called Markov Blanket-based Feature Selection (MBFS) for missing data imputation.

 ## Command inputs: